jruby/activerecord-jdbc-adapter/RUNNING_TESTS.md

 sudo docker pull mysql
 ```

-Start up the database with a root password:
+Start up the database with a root password (we show a simple one here but pick one no one else knows):

 ```
 docker run -p 3306:3306 --name mysql -e MYSQL_ROOT_PASSWORD=testtest9 -d mysql